 Poppins sans serif font from Google.

-Set a border for a complete box or a single side (top, right, bottom or left).
-You can set the thickness of the border with set sizes such as ‘Thin, Medium or Thick” or use standard sizes such as px, em, rem etc. The border style can be set as solid, dotted, grooved, ridge, dashed or double.
-Colour values can be added to borders as single value for all sides or multiple values for different colours for each sides.
+Border styles can be set as solid, dotted, grooved, ridge, dashed or double.
+Colour values can be added to borders as a single value for all sides or multiple values for different colour sides.
 Using a corner radius will curve the box or border.
 The radius can be set to a fixed size or a percentage.

 50% corner radius.

 corner radiuses 5px , 10px, 20px and 40px.

 Using CSS, you can set an effect to occur as an item is hovered over.
 For example, as a visitor hovers their cursor over text or a box, you can have text or a box change colour.
 This effect is commonly used to identify buttons and other areas of interactivity.

 Transitions can be added to CSS between states, using the transition effects to set timing and delays between states and generate animation effects.
 For example, you might set a box width to 10px – and set it to 100px on hover.
 The box will instantly change from 10px width to 100% on hover.
 If you use a transition delay of 2 seconds, the box will gradually increase from 10px to 100px over a period of 2 seconds.